Bow-Tie Structures of Twitter Discursive Communities: Introduction

 Selective exposure leads people to prefer information that confirms their preexisting beliefs~\cite{Lazer1094,gangware2019weapons}, while confirmation bias makes information consistent with one's preexisting beliefs more persuasive~\cite{DelVicario2016}.

 Such phenomena imply the formation of groups of users, characterised by following the same information in terms, e.g., of news outlets and personal opinions.
-These groups are thus closed in so called \emph{echo chambers}: `a bounded, enclosed media space that has the potential to both magnify the messages delivered within it and insulate them from rebuttal'~\cite{jamieson08echo,Garrett2009,DelVicario2016}.
+These groups are thus closed in so called \emph{echo chambers}: ``a bounded, enclosed media space that has the potential to both magnify the messages delivered within it and insulate them from rebuttal"~\cite{jamieson08echo,Garrett2009,DelVicario2016}.
 Echo chambers, by being impervious to information coming from outside that may contradict the pre-existing views of the chamber members, are believed to strongly contribute to the polarization of the online debate~\cite{Zollo2017}.

-Polarization is also fomented by \emph{filter bubbles}.
-This paradigm was first introduced by the activist Eli Pariser in 2011~\cite{Pariser11hide}: personalised results provided by search engines and shown in social media feeds make users be trapped in a bubble of information they like and away from data and viewpoints considered less valuable, but that could challenge their beliefs.
+Polarization \fab{may be} also fomented by \emph{filter bubbles}.
+This paradigm was first introduced by the activist Eli Pariser in 2011~\cite{Pariser11hide}: personalised results provided by search engines and shown in social media feeds can make users be trapped in a bubble of information they like and away from data and viewpoints considered less valuable, but that could challenge their beliefs. \fab{Although the user may not be affected in real life by the virtual bubble, due to the various communication channels he or she can take advantage of (see Ref.~\cite{Bruns2019}), the customization of algorithms may contribute to the formation of a virtual world apart.}

-Echo chambers and filter bubbles are similar concepts, with the difference that the latter do not involve an active participation of the user in deciding what information to be exposed to (being the bubble the result produced by customization algorithms), while the former are still bubbles, but the users may want to enclose themselves voluntarily.

 \paragraph{Discourse and discursive communities} Whether circulating within an echo chamber or suggested by recommendation algorithms, the type of information users come across online is fundamental to reinforcing or not the division into `closed' groups.
 Nevertheless, also the study of the interactions between users is of absolute interest to detect polarization phenomena.
 The term \emph{discourse community} was coined in 1982 and it indicates `groups that have goals or purposes, and use communication to achieve these goals'~\cite{borg03discourse}.
 A discourse community is itself immaterial, and this tends to project it onto the forum on which it operates~\cite{porter92audience}.
 Thus, with the advent of OSN, discourse communities were projected onto the platforms themselves~\cite{kehus10definition}: `A discourse community can be viewed as a social network, built from participants who share some set of communicative purposes'.
 According to Berkenkotter~\cite{berkenkotter93}, `just as the digital world is constantly evolving, discourse communities continually define and redefine themselves through communications among members'.